Initializing a Linux Data Disk (Less Than or Equal to 2 TiB)

 After a newly purchased data disk is attached to a server, you must log in to the server and initialize the disk before you can use the disk.
 This section describes how to initialize a Linux data disk.
 The operations may vary depending on the server OS.

-The maximum disk size that MBR supports is 2 TiB, and that GPT supports is 18 EiB.
-If your disk capacity is less than 2 TiB, you can use either the MBR or GPT partition style.
-However, if your disk is greater than 2 TiB or you may expand it to over 2 TiB later, use GPT when initializing disks.
+MBR supports disks up to 2 TiB, whereas GPT supports disks up to 18 EiB.
+If your disk capacity is less than 2 TiB, you can use either MBR or GPT.
+However, if your disk is greater than 2 TiB or you plan to expand it to over 2 TiB later, use GPT when initializing disks.

 |